-- 30 No significant impacts have been identified to historic properties under the airspace.
-No effect - is anticipated to cultural resources under the Preferred Alternative related to airspace, as no - 32 effects to archaeological resources, architectural resources, or traditional cultural properties - are anticipated.
-Consultation with Native American Tribes and the Arkansas SHPO are still in - 34 process.
-The Oklahoma SHPO found that the Preferred Alternative would result in no historic - properties affected below the airspace in Oklahoma. - 36 Potential impacts associated with cultural resources under the Preferred Alternative related to - 37 the installation would not be significant, as no impacts to archaeological or traditional cultural - 38 properties are anticipated; no adverse effects to architectural resources have been identified. - 39 Consultations with Native American Tribes and the Arkansas SHPO are still in process.
+There would be no significant impacts to historic properties under the airspace.
+No effect is anticipated to cultural resources under the Preferred Alternative related to airspace, as no effects to archaeological resources, architectural resources, or traditional cultural properties are anticipated.
+Consultation with Native American Tribes and the Arkansas SHPO are complete.
+The Oklahoma SHPO found that the Preferred Alternative would result in no historic properties affected below the airspace in Oklahoma.
+In a letter dated February 15, 2022, the Arkansas SHPO concurred with a finding of "no historic properties affected" pursuant to 36 CFR § 800.4(d)(1) for the proposed undertaking and did not respond to the second consultation letter and supporting documentation with the DAF's finding of no adverse effects to historic properties sent May 5, 2022.

+Potential impacts associated with cultural resources under the Preferred Alternative related to the installation would not be significant, as no impacts to archaeological or traditional cultural properties are anticipated; no adverse effects to architectural resources have been identified.
+Consultations with Native American Tribes and the Arkansas SHPO are complete.
+Of the tribes responding to consultation correspondence, the Cherokee Nation expressed concern about the project's proximity to the Trail of Tears, and others expressed no objection, requesting to be notified of any unanticipated discoveries during project implementation or any changes to the scope of the project.

-- 2 Previously surveyed resource SB 1673, a house with unknown NRHP status, would fall outside - 3 the mitigated 65 dB DNL noise contours, and thus outside the APE, for all three mitigated noise - 4 scenarios.
-As the Preferred Alternative would result in no adverse effects to historic properties, - 5 no mitigations are proposed to address impacts to cultural resources.
-However, in the event of - an inadvertent discovery during ground-disturbing operations, the following specific actions - 7 would occur. - The project manager would cease work immediately, and the discovery would be reported to the 188 WG environmental manager, who would secure the location with an adequate buffer and notify the Commander and the NGB cultural resources manager. - The environmental manager would then continue to follow ANG standard operating procedures for inadvertent discovery of cultural resources.
+Previously surveyed resource SB 1673, a house with unknown NRHP status, would fall outside the mitigated DNL 65 dB noise contours, and thus outside the APE, for all three mitigated noise scenarios.
+In response to concerns expressed by the Cherokee Nation about the project's proximity to the Trail of Tears, and as mitigation for potential impacts to undiscovered archaeological sites, contracting for the construction phase of the project will require monitoring of all ground-disturbing activities by an archaeologist meeting the Secretary of Interior's Standards.
+At the conclusion of monitoring, a report will be prepared and submitted to the Tribe and the Arkansas SHPO.

+In the event of an inadvertent discovery during ground-disturbing operations, the following specific actions would occur.

+- The project manager would cease work immediately, and the discovery would be reported to the 188 WG environmental manager, who would secure the location with an adequate buffer and notify the Commander and the NGB cultural resources manager. - The environmental manager would then continue to follow ANG standard operating procedures for inadvertent discovery of cultural resources.